emoltz/Website/README.md

 ## August 2
 Trying to add some features that will allow me to edit the blog post fromt he front end if I am logged in to the site.
 This should be finished soon!
 I am also taking some time to learn `THREE.js` to add some custom 3D models to the site :).

+## August 5
+Still learning THREE.js.
+In the meantime, I made an edit button for the blog but it only works if you are logged in/authenticated.